Shopify/hydrogen/rfc/routing.md

 1. `/__health` - used by Oxygen to verify the health of the application
 1. `/routeManifest.json` - Manifest describing all available routes in the Hydrogen app.
 See below for more details.
 1. `/graphiql` - Dev-mode UI for querying GraphQL
+1. `/admin` - A redirect to the admin for the shop

 Other routes are specific to Shopify, and include: